vpagonis/Python-Codes/README.md

 __________________________________
 **LISTINGS OF ALL PYTHON CODES**

-For a detailed Table of Contents and a Listing of the currently available Python codes, see the included pdf file:
+For a detailed _Table of Contents_ and a Listing of the 24 currently available Python codes, see the included pdf file:

 _PythonCodesForLED2021.pdf_

 __________________________________
 **HOW THE USE THE PYTHON CODES**

-The book contains 24 Python scripts, which are self contained and ready to run.
+This short preview of the book contains 24 Python scripts, which are self contained and ready to run.
 The codes are organized in folders by chapter.

 This document assumes some basic knowledge of Python, however I believe